kevoreilly/CAPEv2/docs/book/src/installation/guest/creation.rst

     .. note::

-        For analysis purposes you are recommended to use Windows XP Service Pack 3, but Cuckoo Sandbox also proved to work with Windows 7 with User Access Control disabled.
+        For analysis purposes you are recommended  Windows 7 with User Access Control disabled.
+CAPE supports Windows 10 too

     .. note::

-        KVM Users - Be sure to choose a hard drive image format that supports snapshots.
+        KVM Users - Be sure to choose a hard drive image format that supports snapshots(QCOW2).
         See :doc:`saving`
         for more information.

-When creating the virtual machine, Cuckoo doesn't require any specific configuration.
+When creating the virtual machine, CAPE doesn't require any specific configuration.
 You can choose the options that best fit your needs.